Azure/azure-sphere-samples/Samples/WifiConfigViaBle/README.md

 - Two free USB ports to connect both boards to your computer
 - BLE support on your computer, either through internal hardware or external hardware such as a USB BLE dongle
 - Windows 10 Fall Creators edition (1709) or newer, which is required for its updated BLE support
-- Enabling Developer Mode on Windows, which enables installation of the sample Windows 10 companion app
+- Developer Mode on Windows, which enables installation of the sample Windows 10 companion app

 To set Windows to use Developer Mode:
 1. In Settings, click **Update & Security**, and then click **For Developers**.